 We know two things—factual irrefutable things about the Holocaust though.
 The first is this.
 It actually doesn’t take the majority of a people, or even a plurality, to move a society to a point where they are capable of mass genocide.
 The second is this.
 The first fact is only true if the others remain silent.
 And the first step of that silence is accepting, without challenge, the dangerous notion that other human beings are something less than that.

 You can’t march six million of your brothers and sisters into the gas chambers.
-But you can do that to something that is less than that.
+But you can do that to something that is less.
 You can’t deny safe harbor from war and tyranny to your brothers and sisters.
-But you can do that to something less than that.
+But you can do that to something less.
 You can’t deny the right to start a family or use the bathroom or live and work in a country to your brothers and sisters.
-But you can do that to something that is less than that.
+But you can do that to something that is less.

 It’s a basic human condition.
 It’s hard to treat what we care about, that poorly.
 And it’s hard to not care about things that are like or a part of us.
 So when we do, it’s likely because someone told us, with their words or their actions, that the people we do it to don’t matter.